 Seattle restaurant Easter brunch and dinner options

 Our list of suggestions for an Easter repast features mostly locally-owned and modestly priced restaurants offering varied cuisines and menus.
-Most offer dine-in, takeout, and delivery options, except where indicated.
+Most offer dine-in, takeout, and delivery options.
+Specials menus are often in place for Easter weekend.

 (Listed roughly north to south.)